 CELTA course consists of 2 parts:

-Methodology workshops covering 1) context of teaching and learning, 2) language analysis and awareness, 3) language skills (listening, writing, reading, speaking), 4) resources and planning for teaching, and 5) teaching skills development.
+Methodology workshops (= input sessions) covering 1) context of teaching and learning, 2) language analysis and awareness, 3) language skills (listening, writing, reading, speaking), 4) resources and planning for teaching, and 5) teaching skills development.

 Teaching practice including experienced teachers’ class observations, peer observations, discussions, and individual classes taught by CELTA participants.